pineapplemachine/sorted-array-type-js/readme.md

 # SortedArray

 This package implements a **SortedArray** type, which is an array whose contents are always sorted.
 It supports all standard ES6 Array methods and it provides additional methods for inserting elements in a sorted order.

 The package is licensed according to the permissive [zlib/libpng license](LICENSE).

+Note that the SortedArray type uses the native `Array.sort` method for some functionality, meaning that sort stability will depend on the platform.

 ## Installation